 The bean-to-cup coffee machines have seen a lot of advancements lately and can be credited for whipping up a tasty cup of coffee, almost like the Barista next door, in a matter of minutes.

-What the machine needs from you to continue doing its job properly is a consistent replenishing of coffee wares, including milk, coffee beans and other ingredients.
+What the machine needs from you to continue doing its job correctly is consistently replenishing coffee wares, including milk, coffee beans and other ingredients.

-If you have this covered, you will keep getting great coffee at a short notice.
+If you have this covered, you will get great coffee at short notice.
 No more getting late because of long queues at the Barista!
-Life changing, we tell you.
+Life-changing, let me tell you.”

-If you go for an advanced bean-to-cup machine, you may also get additional features such as the option to customize recipes and make your drink frothier, stronger and as you like.
-What’s not to like?
+If you go for an advanced bean-to-cup machine, you may also get additional features, such as the option to customize recipes and make your drink frothier, more robust and as you like.
+What's not to like?

 Pros Of Getting A Bean-To-Cup Machine

-- You can create a good cup of coffee as soon as you get this home with no special skills required.
+- You can create a good cup of coffee without requiring special skills when you get this home.

-- Easy to use and one machine handles everything with no extra equipment required.
+- Easy to use, and one machine handles everything without requiring extra equipment.

-- It is hands-free that makes it multifunctional.
+- It is hands-free, which makes it multifunctional.

-- A bean-to-cup coffee machine is one of the most consistent machines out there and will create the same flavor every time you use it.
+- A bean-to-cup coffee machine is one of the most consistent and will create the same flavour every time you use it.